-- 11.2 The Staff provides analysis and recommendations to the Board on a wide variety of investments and investment related matters.
+- 12.2 The Staff provides analysis and recommendations to the Board on a wide variety of investments and investment related matters.
 Additionally, Staff oversees and directs the implementation of Board policies and manages the Fund on a day-to-day basis.
-Furthermore, Staff's responsibilities include the following duties: - 1.
+Furthermore, Staff's responsibilities include the following details: - 1.
 Invests the Fund's cash without requiring Board's permission as set forth elsewhere in the Board's Investment Guidelines. - 2.
 Monitors investment managers for adherence to appropriate policies and guidelines. - 3.
-Evaluates and manages the relationships with brokers, managers and custodian(s) to the Fund to ensure that they are providing all of the necessary assistance to the Board and Staff. - 4.
+Evaluates and manages the relationships with brokers, managers, and custodian(s) to the Fund to ensure that they are providing all of the necessary assistance to Board and to Staff. - 4.
 Conducts the manager search process, as approved by the Board, with assistance from consultants as needed. - 5.
-Manages Portfolio restructuring resulting from portfolio rebalancing or manager terminations with the assistance of consultants and managers, as needed. - 6.
-Organizes and/or participates in any special research for the Board. - 7.
-Ensures that Investment Managers conform to the terms of their contracts and that performance-monitoring systems are sufficient to provide the Board with the most timely, accurate and useful information as possible. - 8.
-Advises and apprises the Board of any other events of investment significance. - 9.
-Implements and Administers policies made by the Board.
+The Staff will manage Portfolio restructuring resulting from portfolio rebalancing or manager terminations with the assistance of consultants and managers, as needed. - 6.
+The Staff and its designee(s) shall be responsible for organizing and/or participating in any special research for the Board. - 7.
+The Staff shall ensure that Investment Managers conform to the terms of their contracts and that performance-monitoring systems are sufficient to provide the Board with the most timely, accurate, and useful information as possible. - 8.
+The Staff shall advise and keep the Board apprised of any other events of investment significance. - 9.
+Implements/Administers policies made by the Board.